JosephMainaDev/mainadotkim-v1/README.md

 # Kimani Maina Blog

-This is the source code for my personal blog available at https://www.maina.kim.
+This is the source code for version 1 of my personal blog.
+It is a Jamstack app built with Gatsby.

 ## Tech Stack

-This blog is built with Gatsby v2, a JavaScript library for building PWAs using React.
+This blog is built with `Gatsby v2`, a JavaScript library for building PWAs using React.
+It is styled using `styled-components`.

 ## Hosting

-The blog is hosted on [Netlify](https://www.netlify.com) with a custom domain from [Namecheap](https://www.namecheap.com).
+The blog **was** hosted on [Netlify](https://www.netlify.com) with a custom domain from [Namecheap](https://www.namecheap.com).

 ## License